 Fatigue life is the number of loading (stress or strain) cycles of a specified character that a specimen sustains before failure of a specified nature occurs.
-For some materials, notably steel and titanium, there is a theoretical value for stress amplitude below which the material will not fail for any number of cycles, called a fatigue limit, endurance limit, or fatigue strength.
+For some metals, notably steel and titanium, there is a theoretical value for stress amplitude below which the material will not fail for any number of cycles, called a fatigue limit, endurance limit, or fatigue strength.

 The majority of engineering failures are caused by fatigue.
 There is very little warning or no warming at all before fatigue failure, therefore the consequences are often catastrophic.

 In dealing with fatigue life problems, two different assumptions are made:

 - The material is an ideal homogeneous, continuous, isotropic continuum that is free of defects or flaws.

 - The material is an ideal homogeneous, isotropic continuum but contains an ideal cracklike discontinuity that may or may not be considered a defect or flaw, depending on the entire design approach.

 The first assumption leads to either the stress-life or strain-life fatigue design approach.
 These approaches are typically used to design for finite life or infinite life.
 The second assumption leads to the damage-tolerant approach.
 The damage-tolerant approach is based on the ability to track the damage throughout the entire life cycle of the component, and it couples directly to nondestructive inspection.

 General applicability of the stress-life method is restricted to circumstances where continuum free of defects or flaws assumptions can be applied.
 However, as weldments inherently contain discontinuities, some design guidelines for weldments offer procedures with a variety of joint types that generally follow the stress-life approach, with the severity of discontinuities taken into account by different stress categories.
 The advantages of this method are simplicity and ease of application.
 It is best applied in or near the elastic range, addressing situations in high cycle fatigue regime.